sungml92/2019-nCov/README.md

 | Constant Size Coalescent Model  | 2019.602 \[2019.279-2019.848\]  |
 | without EPI_ISL_406592  | 2019.881 \[2019.78-2019.958\]  |

 95% HPD of tMRCA estimation is broad, possibly due to inclusion of EPI_ISL_406592 genome.
-It is uncertain that the genome has sequencing errors, and therefore, the isolate is included in the anaylsis.
-Review will be made on this paragraph.
+It is uncertain whether the genome has sequencing errors.

 ### Sequence variation
 (add sequence variation)